The health and wellbeing of our community is always of utmost priority, particularly during the current COVID-19 (coronavirus) pandemic.

 - Families who need to cross the state border to attend an essential appointment in-centre must make their own application for a Queensland Border Declaration Pass.
 Hear and Say will be in touch to provide a Letter of Support to include with your application; however, please contact us via email@example.com if you have not received a letter within a week of your appointment.

-- Hear and Say staff are unable to provide in-person visits to your child’s childcare, home or school visits in New South Wales while the border remains closed.
+- While borders remain restricted, Hear and Say staff are unable to provide in-person visits to your child’s childcare, home or school visits where based in New South Wales.
 We are happy to support your child’s educational setting via phone or video call in the interim.

 Symptoms can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
 Symptoms may include: